hadrianfebri/FinanceWhiz/replit.md

-# FinSmart Lite - UMKM Financial Management System
+# FinanceWhiz.AI - UMKM Financial Management System

 ## Overview

-FinSmart Lite is an AI-powered financial management application designed specifically for small and medium enterprises (UMKM) in Indonesia.
+FinanceWhiz.AI is an AI-powered financial management application designed specifically for small and medium enterprises (UMKM) in Indonesia.
 The system enables businesses to record transactions, monitor cash flow, and generate automated financial reports with AI-driven insights.
+The application features a complete brand transformation with custom logo, color scheme, and typography following professional design guidelines.

 ## System Architecture